 Only I discovered that—despite an Ivy League education and my long professional background in finance—Social Security wasn't nearly as straightforward as I'd assumed.

-So I dove into it with great focus, and today I hold a National Social Security Advisor Certificate and certification in Social Security Claiming Strategies.
+So I dove into it with great focus, and today I hold a National Social Security Advisor Certificate and am certified in Social Security Claiming Strategies and hold the Certified in Social Security Claiming Strategies (CSSCS) designation.

 Social Security is incredibly complicated.
 And, as I've said, the vast majority of people leave money on the table.